arjangch/grails-project-helper/README.md

 ## Install Grails
-The easiest way to setup Grails is using [sdkamn](https://sdkman.io/).
+The easiest way to setup Grails in your local environment is by using [sdkamn](https://sdkman.io/).
-Then add the file ".sdkmanrc" into every root directory of a project.
+Then add the file ".sdkmanrc" in every root directory of a project.
-Every time entring the directory it will load tech stack listed in .sdkman.
+Every time entering the directory it will load tech stack listed in .sdkman.
 Essentially you can run multiple different versions in the same local environment.
 For example this .sdkmanrc
 ```groovy
 # Enable auto-env through the sdkman_auto_env config